 Alright, it’s time to start building that community.
 Moving abroad means you have to find like-minded people to hang out with, create new memories with, or maybe even a little more than friends.
 Whatever the case may be, this is the time to go for it.
 After you unpack, open that bank account, find a grocery store, and organize that workspace, take time to get acquainted with your new home.

 Join Facebook groups geared toward expats or locals in your destination.
 Research if there are any community centers with cultural events or networking opportunities to meet new people.
 Find any and every way to start getting connected to your new home by building those connections with new people.
 This step can be one of the most difficult items on your moving abroad checklist, but go all in.

 What is the last thing to do on your moving abroad checklist?

 Once you are all settled in, relax!
 You did it and have ticked everything off your moving abroad checklist.
 You moved abroad and now are living one of your dreams.
 It is something to take in every single day because not many people can do this.
 It is a blessing to move freely and work abroad.
 If you can make it happen, you are one of the lucky ones.
 Do not take it for granted.
 Cherish each day.
 Take the ups with the downs.
 And get ready to have the adventure of your life.
 The world is literally at your fingertips.
 Make it worthwhile, and use this checklist for moving abroad to get you there!

-Want to know the pros and cons of living abroad?
+Want to know the advantages of living abroad?
 Click here to read more.